Need Our Expert Help? Call us +44 (0) 203 178 2048

 The Future in the UK Requirement for Naturalisation

-Under this requirement you will need to confirm your intention to continue residing in the UK in the event of a successful application.
+Under this requirement, you must confirm your intention to continue residing in the UK in the event of a successful application.

-This requirement is typically satisfied by self-declaration, providing there are circumstances that raise doubts about your intention.
+This requirement is typically satisfied by self-declaration, providing no circumstances raise doubts about your intentions.
 Such circumstances could include:

 • Having a partner who currently lives or plans to live outside the UK.

-• Recently being absent from the UK for a period of 6 months or longer.
+• You have recently been absent from the UK for 6 months or longer.

-Where such circumstances occur, you will need to provide supplementary evidence to demonstrate that the UK is your permanent home and will remain so for the foreseeable future.
+Where such circumstances occur, you must provide supplementary evidence to demonstrate that the UK is your permanent home and will remain so for the foreseeable future.

 The Good Character Requirement for Naturalisation